hahmadi82/iOS-WebService/README.md

     WebService *ws = [[WebService alloc] initWithObjectName:@"className"];

- In all cases, you must define myWebsite as http://www.website.com/webroot in WebService.m (this file)
+ In all cases, you must define myWebsite as http://www.website.com/webroot in WebService.m

  WebService Use Cases:
 ======================